I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Some festivals in the world have cultural and/or religious significance that require celebrants to put themselves in harm's way and even risk to their lives.
+Some festivals in the world have cultural and/or religious significance that require celebrants to put themselves in harm's way and even risk their lives.
+Learn about the traditions, history, and practices behind some of the most dangerous celebrations on the globe.

 1. Hindu Festival of Thaipusam